Reed Psychiatric Care Fund

 For specific details of how this fund has been set up, you may obtain a copy of the legal documentation for the endowment from the Medical Alumni Association.

-To participate in this program, the medical student must contact the Medical Alumni Association and Medical School Foundation at 434-924-1734.
-The MAA/MSF will provide a list of participating psychiatrists.
+To participate in this program, the medical student must contact the UVA Medical Alumni Association and Medical School Foundation at 434-924-1734 for a list of participating psychiatrists.

 The fund provides for two initial evaluation sessions with a psychiatrist and a maximum of 12 subsequent 45-minute sessions in a 12-month period.
 If you and the psychiatrist determine shorter sessions are appropriate, reimbursement will be provided for up to the amount equivalent to the charges that would accrue from 12 sessions of 45 minutes each.

-Your psychiatrist will submit their bill directly to the MAA/MSF to receive payment.
+Your psychiatrist will submit their bill directly to the UVA Medical Alumni Association and Medical School Foundation to receive payment.
 If medication is part of your treatment, we request that participating psychiatrists be generous with samples and utilize pharmaceutical patient assistance programs when appropriate.
 If neither method is successful, there is a prescription reimbursement provision.

 When I was a medical student at the University of Virginia from 1964-1968, I suffered an episode of major depression and was sexually abused by a psychotherapist.
 I wanted to receive help from a faculty member but could not afford to pay for care in the physician’s private practice.
 I have wanted for many years to turn these negative experiences into something positive.
 I hope that, as a result of the program my husband and I have made possible, no other medical student at UVA will ever be in the situation I faced.